temporalio/docker-compose/README.md

 docker-compose up
 ```

-## Quickstart for production
+## Using Temporal docker images in production

+These docker-compose setups listed here do not use Temporal Server directly - they utilize [an `auto-setup` script you can read about here](https://docs.temporal.io/blog/auto-setup).
+You will want to familiarize yourself with this before you deploy to production.

-In a typical production setting, dependencies such as `cassandra` or `elasticsearch` are managed/started independently of the Temporal server.
+In a typical production setting, dependencies such as `cassandra` or `elasticsearch` are managed/started independently of the Temporal server. **You should use the `temporalio/server` image instead of `temporalio/auto-setup`.**

-To use the container in a production setting, use the following command:
+To use the `temporalio/server` container in a production setting, use the following command:

 ```plain
 docker run -e CASSANDRA_SEEDS=10.x.x.x                  -- csv of Cassandra server ipaddrs